 For HSPs Who Struggle With Body and Weight Issues

 One of the downsides to being a Highly Sensitive Person is that you may be overly sensitive about your physical appearance.
 Many HSPs are perfectly happy with their bodies, and have no trouble with being "hefty," or over-weight, or even obese, but if you are troubled whenever you look in the mirror, or if you just want to lose (or rather, "release") a few pounds so you can feel healthier and more energetic, then in addition to all my tips above you will need to take more specific actions, like cutting down on calories and making even more significant changes in your diet.

 I know that "diet" is a loaded word for many, and rightly so.
 The whole concept behind going "on a diet" revolves around it being a temporary obstacle and one that you are so relieved once it's over, and you can go back to eating the old way that caused your weight problem in the first place.
 Not sound thinking, especially for the thoughtful mind of an HSP.

 Even worse, most fad diets only have you lose water weight or worse, reduce your muscle tissue.
 You need your muscle tissue to burn fat, so when you reduce muscle mass it makes things even worse because now you're burning off even less fat!
 Talk about rip-offs!View more...

-If you've found the information on my website helpful, please consider making even a small donation to our HSP Help Fund and help us get the word out to those who would also benefit from this information about Highly Sensitive People and how to use this special trait to your best advantage.
-You can make a donation by clicking the button below using PayPal, or if you prefer you can go to our On-line Gift Store and use your Visa or MasterCard.
+If you've found this information helpful, please consider making even a small donation to our HSP Help Fund and help us get the word out to those who would also benefit from this information.
+You can make a donation by clicking here using PayPal, or if you prefer you can go to our On-line Gift Store and use your Visa or MasterCard.
 Thank you in advance for your generosity because without your help we may not be able to get this important information out to all those who may need it.

 Click here to Tell a Friend about our website.